fernandacaron/pynnotate/README.md

 ##### `-t` or `--type`

 Description: Type of genome/organism to determine the synonym dictionary.
 Accepted values: *animal\_mito, plant\_mito, plant\_chloro, other*.

+**⚠️ NOTE**: Genome type selection affects gene extraction and filtering.
+When extraction is disabled, all sequences matching your search will be downloaded regardless of genome type.

 ##### `--filter-mode`